How to Enable SSH on Ubuntu

 linuxize@10.0.2.15's password:

-Once you enter the password, you will be greeted with the default Ubuntu message:
+Once you enter the password, you will be logged into your system and greeted with the default Ubuntu message:

 * Documentation: https://help.ubuntu.com